Skip to content

 2. A good amount of essential amino acids are required; for muscle development and strength.
 Bodybuilders; (due to their ongoing efforts to add muscle mass and strength gains), need to maintain an ideal threshold of amino acid intake which necessitates the use of EAA supplements.
 Essential amino acid (EAA) supplements contain free-form amino acids which are in the pre-digested form and are ready for absorption within 15 minutes.

-3. Essential amino acids are similar to a high-quality protein source, unlike in protein sources, essential amino acids in EAA supplements are not bound to other amino acids, they require no digestion, they are great for recovery, muscle preservation.
+3. Essential amino acids are similar to a high-quality protein source, unlike in protein sources, essential amino acids in EAA supplements are not bound to other amino acids, they require no digestion, and they are great for recovery, and muscle preservation.

 4. The intense workout regime may deplete glycogen stores, then your body holds on to fat stores and break the muscle tissue to derive energy.
 EAA supplements can protect from catabolism by increasing the availability of muscle glycogen stores.